openservicebrokerapi/servicebroker/spec.md

 * The `$schema` key MUST be present in the schema declaring the version of JSON schema being used.
-* Schemas MUST NOT contain any external references that are resolved to a URI that requires additnal downloading.
+* Schemas MUST NOT contain any external references that are resolved to a URI that requires additional fetching.
 * `$id` MUST be unique in the root schemas array.
 * All `definitions` MUST define a unique `$id` for the Root Schema Object in which it exists.
 * For `definitions`, `$id` MUST start with a `#`.